tajsharma/RPSgame/README.md

 # RPSgame
-Basic game of Rock Paper Scissors with a easy-to-use UI.
+Basic game of Rock Paper Scissors with an easy-to-use UI.

 Play 10 games and see if you can beat the CPU!!